entrypoint-lv/DataTableQueryBuilder/README.md

     }
     ```

     > The Build method returns a BuildResult object that contains a builded query and some other properties, expected by front-end datatable.
-Please note, that builded query is not executed yet.

-    > To execute the query and return the data to the datatable, call the CreateResponse method:
+Please note that this method doesn't execute the query.
+To execute the query and return the data to the datatable, call the CreateResponse method.

 # Configuring